 1. In a large bowl with an electric mixer, beat the cream cheese and butter until light and fluffy.
 Gradually add the confectioners’ sugar 1 cup at a time, mixing thoroughly after each addition and scraping down the sides of the bowl often.
 Continue to beat on medium speed until light and fluffy, 3 to 4 minutes.

 2. Add the peanut butter and beat until thoroughly blended.
+I usually beat on high about 20 seconds so the frosting is well incorporated, smooth and creamy.

 Chocolate-Peanut Butter Glaze